-$$d{sc} = 2\left(\sqrt{x_s^2 + \left(h_c + \frac{d_c}{2}\right)^2 - \frac{d_c}{2}}\right)$$ (2)
+$$d{sc} = 2\left(\sqrt{x_s^2 + \left(h_c + \frac{d_c}{2}\right)^2} - \frac{d_c}{2}\right) \tag{4}$$

 This equation is a hyperbola function.
 This result matches the previous numerical one.
 A second relevant result is the time or distance between two consecutive hyperbola is equal to the cave depth.
 Indeed, this distance in figure 8 and 9 is twice over the one in figure 10 and as we can see the time is twice over in the two first figures.
-These lapses are perfectly equal to the results obtained by the analytical way : $T = 2d_c c_0 \sqrt{\varepsilon_s}$ (c_0 is the vacuum light velocity).
+These lapses are perfectly equal to the results obtained by the analytical way : $T=2d_cc_0\sqrt{\varepsilon_s}$ ( $c_0$ is the vacuum light velocity).
 From these results, we could have also discussed the losses due to the reflection and the diffraction into the soil.
 However, we use a cross section of the previous results.
 In figure 11, we plot the temporal evolution of the electric field square modulus when the source is placed just above the cave.
 These results are obtained for (a) an infinite radius, 5 meters deep, (b) 30 cm radius, 5 meters deep, (c) 30 cm radius, 10 meters deep.
 It is obvious the losses are strongly dependent on the cave size but also on the cave depth (even if it is a little bit less sensible).
 Indeed, the losses in the (b) case are 15 dB over those of the (a) one, i.e., more the cave size decreases and more the losses increase.
 At last, we also show in figure 11 a 3D result the (d) case.
 Thus we confirm the previous result on the correlation between the cave size and the losses.
 In fact, the cave is now depicted by a 30 cm radius sphere and thus the efficient surface become smaller.
-The losses are 10 dB more important in this new case than in the previous (b) one.
-As a last remark, we can say that the difference between the source width in 3D and 2D cases is due to the choice of different value for the spread of the incident pulse.
-This is not a problem for the discussion about the losses absorption by using already implemented model for dispersive and absorbing media in [10], [11].
-However, we are already able to understand and predict the experimental results of GPR experiments.
+The losses are 35 dB more important in this new case than in the previous (b) one.